 New Year's Day Labor Day

-Martin Luther King, Jr. Day Columbus Day
+Martin Luther King, Jr. Day Indigenous Peoples' Day

 Inauguration Day Veterans' Day

 Presidents' Day Thanksgiving Day

-Emancipation Day Thanksgiving Friday
+DC Emancipation Day Thanksgiving Friday

 Memorial Day Christmas Day

-Independence Day Business day prior to or after Christmas
+Juneteenth Business day prior to or after Christmas

+Independence Day
-3. If there are any additional dates to be honored, an individual notice to that effect will be initiated.

-- 4. An employee who must work on any of the above UPO recognized holidays shall be paid at the rate of two times his/her normal daily rate. - 5.
+- 3. If there are any additional dates to be honored, an individual notice to that effect will be initiated. - 4.
+An employee who must work on any of the above UPO recognized holidays shall be paid at the rate of two times his/her normal daily rate. - 5.
 If a holiday falls on a Saturday or Sunday, the preceding Friday or following Monday, respectively, shall be observed as the holiday, only when the holiday is recognized by the Federal and District of Columbia Government.
 Employees of UPO shall be entitled to holidays and/or holiday pay for days on which the Federal and District of Columbia Governments declare official holidays resulting in the closing of Government Offices.

-ARTICLE 14 - PERSONAL BUSINESS DAYS
+ARTICLE 14 - PERSONAL DAYS

-- 1. An employee will be eligible to receive Personal Business Days after having been employed by UPO for six (6) months. - 2.
-Each employee shall receive two (2) Personal Business Days during a calendar year. - 3.
-A Personal Business Day is determined by the employee with notification to and prior approval from his/her supervisor or designee and is a work day off with pay. - 4.
-Personal Business Days not used by the employee by the end of the calendar year are lost.
-Personal Business Days cannot be carried over to the next year nor are they paid to the employee if his/her employment is terminated.
+- 1. An employee will be eligible to receive one (1) Personal Day upon employment at UPO. - 2.
+Each employee shall receive a second Personal Day after three (3) months of employment.
+Thereafter, the employee shall receive two (2) Personal Days every calendar year. - 3.
+A Personal Day is determined by the employee with notification to and prior approval from his/her supervisor or designee and is a workday off with pay.

+4. Personal Days not used by the employee by the end of the calendar year are lost.
+Personal Days cannot be carried over to the next year nor are they paid to the employee if his/her employment is terminated.